ariskyr/Untitled-2.5D-Platformer/README.md

 Could be stuff like doors, tables etc... depending on the scope the game will take.
 All interactable objects implement the interactable interface to get the prompt texts and the action.
     1. <u>Door.cs</u> -> press e to open a door and trigger a scene transition to an interior level

+* **SreenSpace Cavity**:
+A ScreenSpace cavity renderer feature.
+Allows highlighting of mesh edges to make assets pop a bit more (since its low poly).
+Replicates what blender cavity option does.
+    1. Main renderer feature is in ScreenSpaceCavity/Shaders/**Cavity**.
+Place onto the URP Renderer Data (options to configure in there)
+    2. Custom **ToonyLight** shader in ShaderPack/Shaders that can be used on any asset to enable the effect.